In Baltimore, we’re hungry for good governance. We want public officials to put the people first, not themselves.

-- Why is corruption continuing in the face of recent anti-corruption measures?
+- Why is corruption continuing despite new anti-corruption laws in Baltimore?

-- How can Maryland and Baltimore City work more collaboratively to end corruption at both the state and city levels?
+- How can Maryland and Baltimore City work more collaboratively to end corruption?

-- Action Item #1: Fund a risk assessment and context analysis to make recommendations for closing anti-corruption loopholes and strengthening collaboration between the State and Baltimore City.
+- Action Item #1: Study the issue.
+We need holistic recommendations for fighting corruption.
+We also need stronger collaboration between the State and Baltimore City.

-- Action Item #3: Mandate release of tax returns for candidates in the year of election and for elected officials each year that the elected official holds the seat.
+- Action Item #3: Mandate release of tax returns for candidates during election year and for elected officials each year they’re in office.
 This is the biggest, boldest step to helping politicians monitor themselves.

 Additional anti-corruption resources: